Bestselling children writer

 "I have followed the footsteps of Mark Twain,

 they read.
-And maybe, they might even start
+And they even tend to

 The Story of Pie